-Call for views on progress in EITI implementation in Zambia
+Call for views on stakeholder engagement in EITI in the Republic of the Congo

-Zambia joined the EITI in 2009.
-In December 2019, Zambia's second Validation against the 2016 Standard found that Zambia had achieved "meaningful progress with considerable improvements in implementing the EITI Standard".
-1 Zambia's next Validation2 against the 2019 EITI Standard is scheduled to commence on 1 July 2021.3
+The Republic of the Congo joined the EITI in 2007.
+In September 2020, the Republic of the Congo's Validation against the 2016 Standard found that the Republic of the Congo had achieved "meaningful progress with considerable improvements" in implementing the EITI Standard.1 The Republic of the Congo's next Validation2 against the 2019 EITI Standard is scheduled to commence on 1 July 2022.3

-In accordance with the Validation procedure4, the EITI International Secretariat is seeking stakeholder views on Zambia's progress in implementing the EITI Standard between December 2019 and July 2021.
-Stakeholders are requested to send views to Christoffer Claussen (Claussen@eiti.org) by 1 July 2021.
+In accordance with the Validation procedure4, the EITI International Secretariat is seeking stakeholder views on the Republic of the Congo's progress in implementing the EITI Standard between September 2020 and June 2022.
+Stakeholders are requested to send views to Hugo Paret (Hparet@eiti.org) and Alex Gordy (Agordy@eiti.org) by 1 July 2022.

 The EITI Standard requires that the government, extractive companies and civil society are fully, actively and effectively engaged in EITI implementation.
-The Secretariat is seeking views on the following questions:
+The Secretariat is in particular seeking views on the following questions: